 LISTAGG Function - Oracle to MySQL Migration

-In Oracle you can use LISTAGG function to concatenate strings from multiple rows into a single row value.
-In MySQL you can use GROUP_CONCAT function.
+In Oracle you can use the LISTAGG function to concatenate strings from multiple rows into a single row value.

 Consider a sample table:

-CREATE TABLE cities (name VARCHAR(30));
+CREATE TABLE colors (name VARCHAR(30));

-INSERT INTO cities VALUES ('Malaga');
+INSERT INTO colors VALUES ('Orange');

-INSERT INTO cities VALUES ('Seville');
+INSERT INTO colors VALUES ('Blue');

-INSERT INTO cities VALUES ('Barcelona');
+INSERT INTO colors VALUES ('Red');

 Oracle: